Bella Hadid Flashes Cleavage, Appears Braless On The Beach

 An Instagram update from Bella is now almost guaranteed to generate positive feedback.
 One fan left their thoughts in a comment.

-“you look beautiful as always. and that top is everything”
+“You look beautiful as always. and that top is everything.”

 Another user played on Hadid’s last name, per their comment.

-“I mean bella haDID THAT”
+“I mean bella haDID THAT.”

 View this post on Instagram